Post

 force analysis

-According to Newton’s second law, the force in the $y$ direction (vehicle’s lateral) could be expressed as
+According to Newton’s second law, the force in the y direction (vehicle’s lateral) could be expressed as

-where $F_{yf}$ and $F_{yr}$ are the forces acting on the vehicle’s front and rear tires in the $y$ direction respectively, $m$ is the mass of vehicle, and $a_y$ is the vehicle’s acceleration in the $y$ direction.
+where Fyf and Fyr are the forces acting on the vehicle’s front and rear tires in the y direction respectively, m is the mass of vehicle, and ay is the vehicle’s acceleration in the y direction.

-The vehicle’s acceleration in the $y$ direction consists of two parts:
+The vehicle’s acceleration in the y direction consists of two parts:

-2. The centripetal acceleration of the vehicle, denoted as $a_{yc}$
+2. The centripetal acceleration of the vehicle, denoted as ayc

-Substituting $a_y$ back to lateral force equation, we have
+Substituting ay back to lateral force equation, we have

-For the yaw dynamics analysis along the $z$-axis, torque balance yields:
+For the yaw dynamics analysis along the z-axis, torque balance yields:

-where $l_f$ and $l_r$ are the distances from the vehicle’s center of mass to the front and rear wheels, respectively.
+where lf and lr are the distances from the vehicle’s center of mass to the front and rear wheels, respectively.

-where $\delta$ is the front wheel steering angle and $\theta_{vf}$ is the front wheel velocity angle
+where δ is the front wheel steering angle and θvf is the front wheel velocity angle

 Similarly, for the rear wheels (assuming they cannot steer), the slip angle is:

-where $\theta_{vr}$ is the rear wheel velocity angle
+where θvr is the rear wheel velocity angle

 Based on these points, the lateral tire forces can be rewritten as follows: